Invariant random subgroups of groups acting on rooted trees: Introduction

 The structure of the paper is as follows.
 We introduce the basic notions of the paper in Section \ref{section:preliminaries} and state some lemmas leading towards Theorem \ref{theorem:clopen}.
 In Section \ref{section:orbit_closures} we investigate the actions of IRS's on the boundary and prove Theorems \ref{theorem:continuum_many} and \ref{theorem:clopen}.
 Section \ref{section:main_theorem} is dedicated to understanding the structure of IRS's in finitary regular branch groups and proving Theorem \ref{theorem:finitary}.
 We show how Theorems \ref{theorem:atomic} and \ref{theorem:branch_group_closure} follow from our earlier results in Section \ref{section:corollaries}.
 In the Appendix we prove a few technical details that we postpone during the exposition.

 \begin{acknowledgement} The authors would like to thank Mikl\'os Ab\'ert for introducing them to some of these questions and for helpful remarks along the way.
-We would also like to thank Tatiana Smirnova-Nagnibeda and Rostislav Grigorchuk for helpful remarks on a previous version of this paper. \end{acknowledgement}
+We would also like to thank Tatiana Smirnova-Nagnibeda and Rostislav Grigorchuk for helpful remarks on a previous version of this paper.
+We are thankful to the anonymous referee for all the constructive remarks and suggestions for improving this paper. \end{acknowledgement}